aiplanethub/introduction-to-pandas/summary-and-aggregation-functions/127-Summary Functions.md

 * Don’t worry if you don’t know what the terms in the red box mean.
 You will know the meaning of these terms in further content.
-* If we want to get a summary about categorical columns separately, then we can use the parameter **'include'**.
+* If we want to get a summary of categorical columns separately, then we can use the parameter **'include'**.